 I’m old enough to remember when a six-figure income was a proud indication of real achievement.
 It meant that you had entered into an elite income bracket.
 I guess today, it means you are needy.

-I remember reading just last week an article that claimed most earning families overestimated their pecking order when it came to understanding their place in the sociopolitical grid.
+I remember reading just last week an article that claimed most earning families overestimated their pecking order.
+Especially when it came to understanding their place in the sociopolitical grid.

 I learned last week that 80% of full-time workers in fast food qualify for government aid of some type.
 Why is this fact related to the first point I made?
 Because it demonstrates how disconnected we are from economic reality.

 Think about this.
-Let’s say you work 40 hours a week at McDonald’s and are the main earner in your family.
+Let’s say you work 40 hours a week at McDonald’s.
+And, are the main earner in your family.
 You qualify for food stamps and the ACA (Affordable Care Act, better known as Obama care).
-But the political backlash is enormous when there is a legislative movement to raise minimum wages so that full-time workers can earn a respectable wage.
+But the political backlash is enormous.
+Especially when there is a legislative movement to raise minimum wages so that full-time workers can earn a respectable wage.
 McDonald’s complains that a higher minimum wage will hurt business because it would need to raise prices.

-Personally, I would rather see the corporation lower its earnings paid to shareholders than to have my tax dollars subsidize its profits.
+Personally, I would rather see the corporation lower its earnings paid to shareholders.
+Better than to have my tax dollars subsidize its profits.
 But, look, that’s just me.
 I am obviously out of touch with the income stratifications.